oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 ![The Environment Menu Options](images/environment_menu.png "Environment Menu")_Note that the invalid service label is triggering an error message_

 One optional setting that we recommend in enterprise tenancies is the _Enclosing Compartment_ selection.
 Selecting a compartment from the drop down menu will create the Landing Zone inside the selected compartment.
 This allows for multiple Landing Zones to be used in a tenancy.
 This is useful for creating separate Dev/Test/Production environments in a single OCI tenant.
 Each Landing Zone will be able to support independent group memberships and permission structures via this mechanism.
+Note that _the compartment must be created prior to configuring the Landing Zone_.

 _Using an Enclosing Compartment is optional in this lab, but useful for following best practices._
 ![An Enclosing Compartment is Selected](images/enclosing_compartment.png "Enclosing Compartment")